What is a nutsert?

 What is the best Nutsert Tool?

-Air nutsert tools: For frequent nutsert installation, air-powered is the easy choice.
-Air nutsert tools offer fast installations with consistent results.
+Air nutsert tools: For frequent nutsert installation, air-powered is an easy choice.
+Air nutsert tools offer fast continual installations with consistent results.
 Some of the pros include: Easy to use—the tool spins the mandrel to thread the nutsert, then retracts to collapse the body of the nutsert with little physical exertion required.
 The tool will install to either a set pressure or a set stroke.
 Cons: Require an air source such as a compressor, which may limit mobility and making remote use impractical.

 Cordless battery nutsert tools: Cordless nutsert tools run on battery power and provide incredible versatility, hence allowing you to install nutserts from practically anywhere.
 Like air guns, battery-powered guns are basically point-and-shoot.
 Pros: Mobility, speed.
 Cons: Batteries have limited charge before needing to be plugged in again, cost.

-Nutserts and rivnuts have 1001 uses which make them suitable for various applications such as; automotive manufacturing, aviation, balustrades, commercial kitchens, commercial furniture & fit-outs, electrical appliances & switchboards, Emergency vehicles, Farming equipment, HVAC (Heating, ventilation & air conditioning), medical equipment, military equipment & vehicles, Playground equipment, sheet metal fabrication, solar installations, refrigeration, RV Vehicles, Trucks & Trailers, Ute canopy bodies, Utility vehicles and so much more.
+Nutserts and rivnuts have 1001 uses which make them suitable for various siyuations such as; automotive manufacturing, aviation, balustrades, commercial kitchens, commercial furniture & fit-outs, electrical appliances & switchboards, Emergency vehicles, Farming equipment, HVAC (Heating, ventilation & air conditioning), medical equipment, military equipment & vehicles, Playground equipment, sheet metal fabrication, solar installations, refrigeration, RV Vehicles, Trucks & Trailers, Ute canopy bodies, Utility vehicles and so much more.

 Frequently Asked Nutsert Questions.